Trusts and Estates Litigation

 David Jed Williams – Jed has practiced civil litigation for over 30 years with a significant emphasis in will contests, trust and estate litigation and probate.
 Jed also has significant experience representing corporate trustees in litigation matters, including cases involving oil and gas issues.

-In addition to these senior shareholders, HF&G has other shareholders and associates who practice in this area and work in litigation teams with Rudy, Boxy and Jed or handle cases themselves.
-These attorneys include Christopher Tarrillion, Eduardo Morales, Elizabeth Fry, Stephanie Curette and Cassie Garza Matheson.
-With eight attorneys who practice in this area, no case is too big or complex for HF&G to handle by assembling a team of experienced and aggressive attorneys to bring or defend will contests, or handle other trust or probate/estate litigation matters either on offense or defense.
+In addition to these senior shareholders, HFG&C has other shareholders and associates who practice in this area and work in litigation teams with Rudy, Boxy, and Jed or handle cases themselves.
+These attorneys include Christopher Tarrillion, Eduardo Morales, Elizabeth Fry, and Stephanie Curette.
+With seven attorneys who practice in this area, no case is too big or complex for HF&G to handle by assembling a team of experienced and aggressive attorneys to bring or defend will contests, or handle other trust or probate/estate litigation matters either on offense or defense.

-HF&G is flexible regarding fee arrangements.
+HFG&C is flexible regarding fee arrangements.
 Often, persons who may have good claims to challenge wills or trusts lack the resources to pay legal fees.
-In these cases, HF&G attorneys will consider entering into contingent fee arrangements where the attorneys are paid a percentage of any recovery but are paid no fee unless the client receives an award through a settlement or trial.
-In other cases, executors or trustees are defending cases and have the resources to pay fees on a hourly basis.
+In these cases, HFG&C attorneys will consider entering into contingent fee arrangements where the attorneys are paid a percentage of any recovery but are paid no fee unless the client receives an award through a settlement or trial.
+In other cases, executors or trustees are defending cases and have the resources to pay fees on an hourly basis.
 HF&G attorneys work on an hourly fee basis as well.

-If you are in need of an attorney regarding a possible will contest, trust matter, probate litigation, or any other civil litigation matter, please feel free to contact a HF&G attorney.
-There is no charge for an initial consultation to determine whether HF&G can assist and enter into an engagement to represent you.
+If you are in need of an attorney regarding a possible will contest, trust matter, probate litigation, or any other civil litigation matter, please feel free to contact a HFG&C attorney.
+There is no charge for an initial consultation to determine whether HFG&C can assist and enter into an engagement to represent you.